SunsetFi/suntime-js/docs/07-tasks.md

 ### Throwing errors in task runners

-Beyond the abort() method, you can simply throw your own errors in the task runner, and they will bubble up to a promise rejection of the original request.
+Beyond the `abort()` method, you can also throw your own errors in the task runner using `throw()`, and they will bubble up to a promise rejection of the original request.
 This has the same effect as aborting tasks, and can be used to expose details on the nature of the evaluation cancellation.

+Note that this isn't the same as `throw new Error()`.
+While that will work for synchronous tasks when no time-sharing is present, this will cause unhandled rejections if the task is ticked beyond the initial invoke of `runTask`.

 ```ts
 function runTask(task) {